 Cambodia stole my heart the minute I first set foot in this land.
 It’s the kind of experience I had deeply longed for.
-The kind of thing my soul has always craved.
+The kind of thing my soul had always craved.
 My first steps took me to Siem Reap, then Phonm Penh and then Sihanoukville.
-Each of the trips was done separately and each of them for a different length of time and each of them carved their name in my heart in their own way.
-However, as much as I loved all the three destinations, this post will be mostly dedicated to Sihanoukville and its surroundings, but fret not, I may include fragments of Siem Reap and Phnom Penh in another post.
+Each of the trips was done separately and for a different length of time.
+And each of them carved their name in my heart in their own way.
+However, as much as I loved all the three destinations, this post will be mostly dedicated to Sihanoukville and its surroundings.

 Koh Rong – Paradise found